Nashville's Outdoor Fun

 Make sure to check out StyleBlueprint's 8 Best Local Day Hikes (besides Radnor and Percy Warner!).

 Radnor Lake is a 1,200-acre lake and perfect for observing wildlife in their natural habitat including river otters, beavers, mink, muskrats, bobcats, coyote, and the white-tailed deer.
 Percy Priest Lake is a 42-mile long 14,000-acre lake and just a short 15-minute drive from downtown Nashville.
 Percy Priest Lake offers a wide range of recreation activities for locals and for those just visiting Music City.
 Old Hickory Lake, just north of Nashville, offers a variety of outdoor fun including camping, hiking, picnicking, boating, and water skiing.
 Don't forget about the adventures to be had on the Harpeth River.
 Paddle, swim, or float the day away on the historic Harpeth River which offers canoe rentals from March to October.
 Exploring Music City's waterways has never been so easy with the Nashville Paddle Co.
 They offer short and long term rentals for stand up paddleboards so you can cruise along Nashville's rivers and lakes.
 And just in case you don't know how, don't worry, they offer how-to-classes, intermediate technique instructions, and more to show you the ropes.
 Another great option for stand up paddle boarding is Paddle Up Nashville.
 They have a full service pro-shop, rentals, lessons, guided tours, and group events on the beautiful Cumberland River.
 River Queen Voyages is Nashville's first kayak rental company on the Cumberland River.
 They provide a beginner level tour-guided kayak route that goes from Shelby Park to Downtown Riverfront Park and an intermediate level self guided kayak route from Lock Two Park to Shelby Park.
+Get a deal on your River Queen Voyages trip!
 Make sure to check out Defiance Flyboard.
 Those crafty folks allow you to soar above the water using the propulsion of a jet ski.
 Water pushes down, and you go up in the sky like a spaceman with a jet pack.
 You could also check out Nashville Flyboard, the ultimate adventure in water sports.
 They offer master and certified Flyboard professionals to show you the ropes and have you surfing the skies in no time.
 Also, you can explore Old Hickory Lake and the Cumberland River like never before with Duckwing Triking, LLC.
 They have several different flights available including both sunrise and sunset which offer spectacular views.

 Music City also holds some amazing waterfalls to experience.
 Take a look at 8 Stunning Waterfalls Within a Short Drive of Nashville via StyleBlueprint.